AICoE/manage-dependencies-tutorial/docs/thoth-aicoe-services.md

 # Create a first release and image of your project

-This document describes how the [AICoE CI][1] and [Thoth](https://github.com/thoth-station) bots can be used to create the images for your project.
-If you want to build images and make release from your own fork, use the following instructions for image builds.
+This section describes how the [AICoE CI][1] and [Thoth](https://github.com/thoth-station) bots can be used to maintain dependencies and create the images for your project.

+In particular:

+- [AICoE CI][1] is used to support your AI project lifecycle for release and deployments.

+- [Kebechet Bot][4] is used to keep your dependencies fresh and up to date receiving recommendations and justifications using AI (Thoth service).

+These bots and pipelines exist to automate many of the manual GitOps tasks (e.g. in order to deploy your application, you may need to create a container image).
+[GitHub templates](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/about-issue-and-pull-request-templates) integrated with bots can provide you with automated pipelines triggered depending on what you need (e.g. release (patch, minor, major), deliver a container image, or update your dependencies).

+The next steps will teach you how to install those tools and trigger them.

 ## Set up Thoth bots